PROTOTYPES

 Ogle Scimitar GTE

-The car features a different interior, a glazed roof section and retractable headlamp covers and had embossed Ogle logo's on the front wings.
+The car also featured a light tan interior with leather and chequered fabric seats, a glazed roof section, retractable headlamp covers and had embossed Ogle logo's on the front wings.

 FW7sketch.jpg (26334 bytes)